Crawford Creek Regional Park.

 01

 Marketing Triage™ is the diagnostic prerequisite.
-It identifies which system failure is primary, which incentive structures are perpetuating it, and what to fix first.
+It identifies the primary system failure, the incentive structures that perpetuate it, and what to fix first.
 We don't design a new system without knowing what failed in the existing one.
-Designing without diagnosing produces a better-designed version of the same problem.

 02